 Originally a secret Order, the Rosicrucians came to light 120 years after the Founder’s death as an established but ‘invisible’ Fraternity (at about the same time as the rise of Speculative Freemasonry) at the turn of the 17th century through the publication of the two manifestos: the Fama Fraternitatis and the Confessio Fraternitatis (the Fame and the Confession of the Fraternity) published in Germany in 1614/15, which invited all the learned of Europe to join them in a educational, moral and scientific reformation of society.
 Rosicrucianism has ever been concerned with individual and fraternal search for divine enlightenment for the benefit of the individual in particular and of society in general.

 In common with Freemasonry, Rosicrucianism is concerned with encouraging the fellowship of Man and with comprehending the true nature and purpose of his place in Creation.
 The spiritual journey of one’s understanding of one’s relationship with the Creator is peculiarly unique and individual.
 But it need not be lonely.
 Indeed it may be necessary that one be guided or encouraged by an adept or some other who has traversed and contemplated a similar path.

-The original Brethren of the Rose and Cross invited the learned of Europe to join them in a general reformation of learning and society; the S.R.I.S.. now invites all master masons seeking further enlightenment to join our Society and to participate in the objects of our fraternal assembly:
+The original Brethren of the Rose and Cross invited the learned of Europe to join them in a general reformation of learning and society; the S.R.I.S.. now works with Freemasons seeking further enlightenment and to participate in the objects of our fraternal assembly: